Mercy Health team takes part in a special engagement story in the ICU

 Upon discharge from the hospital, Scott will go home to receive hospice care with his new wife at his side.

-Read more touching, inspirational or educational patient stories here.
+Read more touching, inspirational or educational posts in the stories section of our blog.